EOSC-CZ/sablona-dokumentace/NMA-en/statutory-documents/collection-policy.md

 - National Repository Platform Catch-all Data Repository (all records in OAI endpoint)

 - LINDAT/CLARIN Repository (all records in OAI endpoint)

+- Academy of Sciences repository (all dataset records in OAI endpoint)

 - Zenodo (as non-NRP repository only selection of organizations and resource types covering datasets)